 Most people have never provided care for an aging or ill loved one before, so it can be difficult to know how to truly help someone who’s in this role.
 These tips can guide you through unfamiliar territory with your spouse and in-laws.

 Learning about the medical issues and care tasks your spouse is dealing with will be beneficial for everyone.
 This fundamental information will make you an excellent sounding board when dilemmas arise and care decisions must be made.
 Being knowledgeable about the situation means that you can offer constructive and well-informed suggestions instead of mere speculation.

 Your spouse should absolutely put in the effort to learn about these topics as well, but two heads are better than one.
-Even if you are very close with the family member he or she is caring for, it is likely that you bring some degree of objectivity to the table, which is very valuable when emotions are running high.
+Even if you are very close with the family member he or she is caring for, it’s likely that you bring some degree of objectivity to the table, which is invaluable when emotions are running high.
 Taking the time to educate yourself on what your spouse and their family are going through is a powerful gesture of solidarity.
-It says, “We are in this together and I am investing the time and effort to ensure I understand the situation and can provide concrete support.”
+It says, “We’re in this together and I’m investing the time and effort to ensure I understand the situation and can provide concrete support.”

-For example, say your father-in-law is making nasty remarks to you and you weren’t aware that certain types of dementia can cause seniors to lose touch with reality and drop their filters.
-You would probably take these things personally and demand that your spouse put a stop to this disrespectful behavior.
+For example, say your father-in-law is making nasty remarks to you.
+If you weren’t aware that certain types of dementia can cause seniors to lose touch with reality and drop their filters, you’d probably take these things personally.
+You might even demand that your spouse put a stop to this disrespectful behavior.
 After all, you both are making changes in your lives to provide care for this man.
 However, the truth is that most dementia behaviors cannot be remedied because the condition prevents the brain from functioning properly.
 Without a clear understanding of the disease and other facets of senior care, it can be very easy for tensions and resentment to build and undermine relationships, sometimes permanently.